saltstack/salt/rfcs/0003-api-unification.md

 ## Unresolved questions and known possible solutions
 [unresolved]: #unresolved-questions

-- Make deprecation of the interface configurable?
+- Should be confugrable function deprecation while aligning module with the interface?

-This is still asking for a problem.
+If some function happens to be an alien to the interface, question is how to react on this.
+Muting and do not report function is obsolete is still asking for a problem.
 Because if we know that in N years/releases function is going to be retired, simply just do not use it or move away from it.
 But if this is configured and can be muted, such option will bring more harm than help.